We don't understand yogurt

 But I was mostly in work mode until a little later in the day when I got hungry and I popped into our office kitchen.

-And there, in one of the weird, wonderful coincidences that happen in life sometimes, someone had left a bottle of ranch dressing on the kitchen table.
+And there, in one of the weird, wonderful coincidences that happen in life sometimes, Someone had left a bottle of ranch dressing on the kitchen table.

 And I will admit, it felt like a sign from the universe.

 I'm not sure why the universe would choose to send signals through bottles of mildly spicy ranch dressing.
+That's maybe a question for the unified model down the line.

 But in that particular moment, it was like all the joy and wonder of the conversation with Ray fully sank in.